 It's a position most pop stars would give their eye-teeth to be in, but for some acts, having a huge-selling album can be a bit of a burden.
-Oh, sure, you've been in the Official Albums Chart for 170 weeks and copies are flying off the shelves (remember shelves?), but in the back of their minds plays the mantra: "How do I follow this one?!"
+Oh, sure, you've been in the Official Albums Chart for 170 weeks, but in the back of their minds the mantra: 'How do I follow this one?!' grows louder.

-For some stars, chucking out another smash hasn't been a problem at all — Sam Smith, for example, this week banished any "difficult second album" concerns by going straight in at Number 1 with sophomore effort The Thrill of it All.
+For some stars, chucking out another smash hasn't been a problem at all - Dua Lipa, J Hus and George Ezra are recent examples of artists swerving the "difficult second album" myth.
 But some hit albums are so unique, such a one-off, successive releases can't help but be eclipsed by them.

 We look back at acts who scored massive albums that, so far, they haven't been able to match.

 Sometimes all it takes is a killer first single to really sell an album, and Duffy's Mercy took the charts by storm upon release in 2008.
 There was a feeling its parent album could be big, but few could have predicted just how huge Duffy's debut Rockferry would be.
-The album, which featured the writing and production talents of Bernard Butler, of Suede and McAlmont and Butler fame, was Number 1 for five weeks and sold over 2.2 million copies.
+The album, which featured the writing and production talents of Bernard Butler, of Suede and McAlmont and Butler fame, was Number 1 for five weeks and has since notched up 2.23 million chart sales.
 It scored the Welsh star three BRIT Awards and a Grammy too.

 We had to wait two and half years for the follow-up, The Boy Who Knew Too Much – perhaps it was too long a wait for some.
-Its lead single We Are Golden hit Number 4, and the album did the same, selling 212,000 copies to date.
+Its lead single We Are Golden hit Number 4, and the album did the same, shifting 278,000 chart sales.

 There are some bands where you can instantly spot a star in the making; Fugees' Lauryn Hill certainly fit the bill.
 After two Number 1s with Fugees, including million-selling Killing Me Softly from 1996, Lauryn went it alone.
 In 1998, she released her solo debut The Miseducation of Lauryn Hill, to the delight of fans and critics, led by infectious toe-tapper Doo Wop (That Thing).
 The album didn't reach Number 1, but it did sell over a million copies, and everyone could hardly wait to see what she'd do next.
 And we're still waiting.
 Seriously.